 Literary Agent, Ki Agency

 Meg is an established agent, representing authors and scriptwriters, as well as film/TV rights for some other agencies.
-Having set up her own company, Ki Agency Ltd, Meg’s clients include bestselling authors Anne Perry and Simon Scarrow, and author/scriptwriters Mike Carey, Daniel Depp, and Catherine Webb.
+Having set up her own company, Ki Agency Ltd, Meg’s clients include bestselling authors Anne Perry and Simon Scarrow, and author/scriptwriters Mike Carey, Daniel Depp, and Claire North.
 She was joined by agent Daniel Bouquet in 2014, and acquired Burkeman & Clarke Ltd in 2015.

-Career highlights include serving as Secretary for the Association of Authors’ Agents, and as co-Chair of the Dramatists’ section of the PMA.
-Currently she is on the committee of the Association of Authors’ Agents, Chair of the Writers’ Organisations Advisory Group, and the external examiner for the post-graduate scriptwriting course at Sheffield Hallam.
+Career highlights include serving as external examiner for the MA Scriptwriting course at Sheffield Hallam, and as co-Chair of the Dramatists’ section of the PMA.
+Currently she is on the committee of the Association of Authors’ Agents and Chair of the Writers’ Organisations Advisory Group.

 Julie Press represents writers in film, television and theatre.
 She started her career as a script editor working on a diverse range of series and serials including The Forsyte Saga, Byker Grove and Hope and Glory.
 She has also worked on drama-documentary films.
 These include D-Day which was BAFTA-nominated and the Emmy Award-winning Hiroshima.